-Confidentiality - In the course of volunteer work, information, confidential or otherwise about students or teachers may be learned.
-Respecting others' privacy and our Christian values, please keep this and any information private and share only with the supervising teacher if necessary, avoiding unnecessary gossip.
-This information must remain confidential in any setting inside or outside the school/center, just as one would wish his/her own child's privacy rights to be respected.
+Confidentiality - In the course of volunteering, certain information, confidential or otherwise about students or teachers, may be learned.
+Respecting others' privacy and our Christian values, please keep this and any information private and share only with the supervising teacher.
+This information must remain confidential in any setting inside or outside the school/center, just as one would wish for his/her own child's privacy rights to be respected.
+Gossiping about a student, their family, or a SCS faculty or staff member is unacceptable and may jeopardize future volunteer opportunities.
 At times, the volunteer may come into possession of information about students that may need to be conveyed to the volunteer's supervisor (teacher or administrator).
 If information is appropriate in the judgment of the administrator, other persons on a "need to know" basis may be advised by the administrator to include, but not be limited to, parents/guardians, and pastor.